cloudmesh-community/fa19-516-144/project/report.md

 1. Implemented asymmetric encryption using rsa
 1. wrote script to demonstrate ssh-agent cannot be used with encryption
 1. added README for running the scripts
+1. added CmsHasher class to hash data (can be used for unique file name generation)

 ### Week of Monday Oct.
 28th